 Do You Have A Tax Exemption ?

-they are not used at the time you renew.
+Exemption must be used at the time of registration.
 NOTE: If the exemption was transferred

 to you by your spouse you will not be able to use it online.
 Likewise, if your vehicle